 Think 10 years, rather than 10 minutes.

 Not too many brokers who read this will like this post.
-Warren Buffet, luckily, is a business manager and not a fund manager.
+Warren Buffett, luckily, is a business manager and not a fund manager.
 In case he were a fund manager he would be worried about soft dollar commissions, asset management expenses, etc. There would also be a brokerage firm breathing down his neck to transact!

 Clearly when he says think 10 years, the main thing that he is saying is “Create wealth for yourself, not for your broker”.